hagaakihiro/VirtualCT/README.md

 3. output image is producted (as "reprojection_float_cor.raw")

 Note that "alpha" and "beta" could depend on CT geometory(SDD, SID, Det.size etc.)/protocol(angle interval etc.) as well as the photon energy and phantom size.
+Therefore, it is recommended that these parameters are optimized by a homogeneity check with a water phantom or something like that.

 ## 2: For use of Fltered back projection (FBP) code